A premium wild bird food blended to attract and feed the most desirable outdoor pets.

 A premium Finch food blended with the seeds that America's favorite Finches love.

 Available Packages:4 lb.
 Jar 5 lb.
 Poly Bag 20 lb.
-Poly Bag with Handle
+Poly Bag

 The female American Goldfinch is a duller, olive-yellow while the male is a bright yellow.
 They inhabit patches of thistles, weeds, open woods and garden areas.
 Range: Southern Canada to Southern U.S.